Moreno98/hmd_project/README.md

     rasa run actions
     sudo docker run -p 8000:8000 rasa/duckling
 ```
-You may now access the GUI opening the ```GUI.html``` file using a browser, you can enter the chat by clicking the popup on the bottom left corner.
+You may now access the GUI opening the ```GUI.html``` file using a browser, you can enter the chat by clicking the popup on the bottom right corner.
 ### Amazon Alexa Skill
 If you want to try the amazon alexa skill you may follow the notebook presented during the lectures: [notebook](https://tinyurl.com/rasa-alexa).
 #### APL